-Net cash provided by operating activities was \$20,975 in 1H Fiscal 2025 in contrast to net cash used in operating activities of \$4,194,126 in 1H Fiscal 2024.
-Our net loss for 1H Fiscal 2025 adjusted for non-cash activities increased to cash provided of \$1.6 million as compared to \$0.8 million in the prior year period.
-Approximately \$1.6 million of cash used in operations is attributed to decreased working capital which is attributed to the net decrease in accounts payable and accrued expenses, decreases in advances on tuition and deferred tuition, and increases in short-term and long-term monthly payment plan accounts receivable, partially offset by a decrease in financial aid related receivables in other current assets due to receipt of HCM2 #8 in July 2024.
+Net cash provided by operating activities was \$0.7 million in 9M Fiscal 2025 in contrast to net cash used in operating activities of \$5.5 million in 9M Fiscal 2024.
+Our net loss for 9M Fiscal 2025 adjusted for non-cash activities was \$2.6 million as compared to \$(0.3) million in the prior year period.
+Approximately \$1.9 million of cash used in operations relates to decreased working capital which is attributed to the net decrease in accounts payable and accrued expenses, decreases in advances on tuition and deferred tuition, and increases in short-term and long-term monthly payment plan accounts receivable, partially offset by a decrease in financial aid related receivables in other current assets due to receipt of the final HCM2 payment in July 2024.
 Further discussion follows.

-The decrease in cash from changes in working capital primarily consists of the net decrease in accounts payable and accrued expenses due to catch-up of vendor payments since AU was removed from the HCM2 payment method.
-The decrease in advances on tuition and deferred tuition and due to students is associated with the timing of class starts.
-The increase in accounts receivable is due to strong enrollments in Q2 Fiscal 2025.
+The decrease in cash from changes in working capital primarily consists of the following: 1) the net decrease in accounts payable and accrued expenses due to a catch-up of vendor payments since AU was removed from the HCM2 payment method, 2) the decrease in advances on tuition and deferred tuition and due to students is associated with the timing of class starts and 3) the increase in accounts receivable is due to strong enrollments in USU's MSN-FNP program in 9M Fiscal 2025.